PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-08 11:20:01
+Last updated: 2024-04-08 11:23:44
-Random Quote: Early drinkin’ means quick drunken. - Jim Hopper
+Random Quote: Bear Island knows no king save the King in the North, whose name is Stark.  -  Lyanna Mormont